-RSU awards are granted subject to certain vesting requirements and other restrictions, including performance and market based vesting criteria.
-The grantdate fair value of the RSUs, which has been determined based upon the market value of the Company's common stock on the grant date, is expensed over the vesting period of the RSUs.
-Unvested portions of RSUs issued to consultants are remeasured on an interim basis until vesting criteria is met.
+RSU awards are granted subject to certain vesting requirements and other restrictions, including performance and market-based vesting criteria.
+The grant-date fair value of the RSUs, which has been determined based upon the market value of the Company's common stock on the grant date, is expensed over the vesting period of the RSUs.